Runaway SUV on the loose in Chapel Hill, North Carolina.

 Well, I have personal reasons to be optimistic.

-I mean, I I consider myself and my industry to have been a central player in the destruction of the monopoly of the mainstream media.
+I mean, I consider myself and my industry to have been a central player in the destruction of the monopoly of the mainstream media.

-We are on the ascension, they're in trouble.
+We are on the ascension.

 That makes me happy.